threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 The team is very experienced in cloud technology, ThreeFold Tech is the result of 20 years of open-source technology in the cloud sector, resulting in 6 exits for a total amount of about 500 million EUR.
 ThreeFold Tech is now combining this experience to create the world's first truly decentralized internet infrastructure.

-With this ambition, the team intends to rebuild the internet in a way it was intended at conception, which is truly decentralized.
+With this ambition, the team has made the technology to rebuild the internet in a way it was intended at conception, which is truly decentralized, stable, secure, fully privacy-enabling, sustainable and where an individual's data can't be exploited by the big tech giants.

 ### Project Details